Half-elf (Dungeons & Dragons): Dungeons & Dragons 5th edition

 The half-elf appeared as a character race in the fifth edition Player's Handbook (2014); the half-elf and half-orc were the only two supported mixed ancestries in the core rulebook.
 Tasha's Cauldron of Everything (2020) included updated options for player character races – in the Player's Handbook, the half-elf received an automatic bonus to the Charisma ability while Tasha's included the option to decouple pre-determined ability scores from race choice.
 The edition also includes variant options with different mechanical benefits depending on the specific elven ancestry, such as aquatic, drow, high-elf, or wood-elf.
 In August 2022, Wizards of the Coast launched the One D&D public playtest to update Dungeons & Dragons.
 The first playtest document removed the option of distinct rules for half-elves and half-orcs and replaced it with rules for mixed parentage where a player selects mechanical traits from one parent's race and has the choice of how their character visually appears with characteristics of both parents.

 The Player's Handbook (2024), as part of the 2024 revision to the 5th Edition ruleset, does not include rules for species (previously described as races) with mixed ancestry; however, the designers noted this revision to the core rules is backward compatible so players have the option of adapting the 2014 rules for half-elves and half-orcs.
 On this shift in design, lead designer Jeremy Crawford commented, "frankly, we are not comfortable, and haven't been for years with any of the options that start with 'half'.
 The half construction is inherently racist so we simply aren't going to include it in the new Player's Handbook".
-The upcoming setting sourcebook Eberron: Forge of the Artificer (2025) will introduce the khoravar as a new species choice.
+The setting sourcebook Eberron: Forge of the Artificer (2025) introduces the khoravar as a new species choice.
 On adding khoravar to 5th Edition, Crawford stated, "we are actually embracing Eberron's own lore by getting at the fact that the khoravar [...] have always objected to being called half-elves".